changlinli/intro-to-technical-ai-safety-slides/language_models/slides.md

 # Why Does Performance Drop Off a Cliff?

-+ Look at the attention-specific slides!
++ Look at the attention-specific presentation!
 + High-level intuition, the attention mechanism is tuned during training to only be able to "look back" as far as the longest sequences it's seen before
     * Remember although having an attention mechanism is how we encourage the